All Episodes

 They may read the 800 pages if they're on a relevant committee, not everybody in Congress, just on the relevant committees.

-Uh, and then they cannot make notes, they cannot make recordings, they cannot take a copy, and they may not disclose to anyone, including another member of Congress, what they've read.
+And they may not disclose to anyone, including another member of Congress, what they've read.

-Uh excuse me, let me raise my hand.
+Excuse me, let me raise my hand.

-Are we are we still in a constitutional republic?
+Are we still in a constitutional republic?

 Is there any vestige of a constitutional republic left here?